lslguru/easy-gacha/README.markdown

 ## Agent Identification ##

-User/agent identification MUST be provided as UUID because SL has yet to implement a way of looking up a UUID from a user-name or legacy-name reliably.
+User/agent identification MUST be provided as UUID to be certain, because SL has yet to implement a way of looking up a UUID from a user-name or legacy-name reliably.
+W-Hat's agent lookup service has been implemented and seems to work reliably, but should always be verified because it's not official.
+To that end, W-Hat is used to find the agent key, then the agent key is used to get the username and display-name.
-It might be possible to reverse engineer the key via site-scraping, but that's not sustainable/maintainable and plain not worth it.
-We want llRequestAgentKey!

 --------------------------------------------------------------------------------